 5. Each of my team members has a voice in establishing work priorities.

 Priorities may be outside the authority of team members, and sometimes even outside your authority as a leader.
 Engaging team members in a discussion about what they can influence can boost commitment and motivation.
-Even when the priority is not negotiable, engaging team members in how they will meet work priorities and deadlines can be beneficial.
-It’s critical to ensure that every member of the team is encouraged to contribute to these conversations.
+Even when the priority isn’t negotiable, engaging team members in how they’ll meet work priorities and deadlines can be beneficial.
+It’s critical to ensure that every member of the team’s encouraged to contribute to these conversations.
 To arrive at an approach to do this effectively, you can use the Involvement and influence workshop with your team.

 The team activity Identify and overcome obstacles could be used at any time to revisit or discuss priorities.